jmelcr/permeability/martini3/cholesterol00p_PC_variousTails_sims/membrane_thickness_unsaturated_tails/README.md

-Here I test the permeability of the tiny T particle through membranes of varying thicknesses using  Martini 3.
+Here I test the permeability of the small "S" particle through membranes of varying thicknesses using  Martini 3.